Khalzz/Cubetastic-Magi-Fantastic-Epic-Cube-Tail-Of-A-Cube/README.md

 ## What's the current state of the game?

-Well, it works... sometimes... i guess? "**i only tested it in ubuntu 20.04**".
+Well, it works... sometimes... i guess?

 ## How do i get "this" running in my computer?